-The history of festival HEADREAD in 10 chapters
+The history of the HeadRead literary festival in 10 chapters

 There would be no festival without festivals

-We started out with the help of the Estonian Writers’ Union, whose tireless manager Mart Siilmann still handles the festival’s logistics.
+We started out with the help of the Estonian Writers’ Union, whose tireless manager Mart Siilmann played a vital part in handling the festival’s logistics for many years.
 It would have been much more difficult to start the festival from scratch.
 Tallinn already had several established literary events.
 The Nordic Poetry Festival brought writers from Scandinavia, Finland, the Baltic States and St Petersburg to Tallinn.
 Sotsia was organised by young authors linked to the Tallinn University and it stood out with its quick pace and experimental nature.
 It is the experience of these two festivals that gave birth to festival HeadRead.
 One of the central traditions of our festival – the Sunday poetry mass at the St Nicholas Church – comes from the Nordic Poetry Festival.
 So it is nice that the spirit of earlier events still resonates in our festival.